MishraShikhar/OCVS/OCVS/README.md

 ## Labs
 Lab 100 - Provision the Infrastructure.

+Lab 200 - Generate Export of On-Premises workload.

-Lab 200 - Migrate On-Prem workload to OCVS.
+Lab 300 - Migrate the On-Premises workload to OCVS.

 Lab 300 - Extend/Integrate Apps running on OCVS to OCI native services.